 Canidae has a signature style of formulating their recipes to feed all potential dogs in a household from a single bag.

 This makes it convenient if you have a food-hypersensitive dog.
-With this food, choose for your allergic dog and then feed to everyone.
+With this food, choose for your allergic dog and then feed it to everyone.
 An additional advantage is Canidae is vet-formulated.

 - No corn, soy, or wheat are in any formulas.